Pruned inside-out polytopes, combinatorial reciprocity theorems and generalized permutahedra: Applications

 Now, let $\Or$ be an acyclic heading and let us assume there are headings $\Or^*_1,\dots,\Or_l^*$ and scalars $0\leq\lambda_1,\dots, \lambda_l\in \R$ such that

 First note that hyperedges $e$ with cardinality $\lvert e\rvert=1$ have only one possible heading (the one choosing the only node in the hyperedge as head) and those edges do not appear in oriented cycles.
 Hence they are irrelevant when it comes to deciding whether an heading is acyclic or not.
-Therefore we delete all singleton hyperedges and adjust the values in $\delta(\Or)$ as well as in $\delta(\Or^*_1),\dots,\delta(\Or_\ell^*)$, i.e., for a node $i$ contained in $k$ singleton hyperedges, we have for every heading $\delta(\Or^*)_i\geq k$ and we can substract $k$.
+Therefore we delete all singleton hyperedges and adjust the values in $\delta(\Or)$ as well as in $\delta(\Or^*_1),\dots,\delta(\Or_\ell^*)$.